jacek9520@gmail.com

 Shorten version published in Tygiel Kultury monthly (Culture melting Pot), No. 10-12.
 2009

 [in Polish].
 Most of us do not think about the meaning of life.
-That is a symptom of health, because the meaning of life is the balance between many values that we pursue every day.
-And only when some crucial value disappears from our lives or we lose it, we start to think about the whole problem.
-However, the centuries-old tradition understands the meaning of life quite differently – as the fundamental issue of the purpose of human existence.
-Both approaches can collide with each other as the first (balance between values) is morally neutral and the second is the typical norm maker.
-And people except emergency are not interested in the matter at all.
-Are most of us silly?
+This is a sign of mental health, as the meaning of life lies in the balance between the many values we pursue in our daily lives.
+It is only when a crucial value disappears from our lives, or we lose it, that we begin to reflect on the whole question.
+However, centuries-old tradition understands the meaning of life quite differently—as the ultimate purpose of human existence.
+These two approaches can conflict with each other.
+The first—balance between values—is morally neutral, while the second, rooted in tradition, is often shaped by moralists who see it as one of the fundamental issues of human life.
+Yet, in everyday life, most people are not interested in this question at all.
+Does that make most of us foolish?

 What is postmodernism (2011)